NoFUD-Games/fdm-tokens/README.md

-# FDM | Fundamentals Don't Matter - THE TOKEN
+# FDM | Fundamentals Don't Matter - THE TOKENS
 This is the underlying contract for $FDM the main currnecy of the FDM world.